Skip to main content

 • Polymer “bundles” these headers and keeps them up-to-date in its own rollup header, which is then published across Ethereum.

-This setup gives developers a bird’s-eye view of multiple rollups, allowing them to validate transactions on different chains from a single source of truth.
+This setup gives developers a bird’s-eye view of multiple rollups, allowing them to validate events on different chains from a single source of truth.
+Since this source of truth is hosted on a rollup, it remains publicly verifiable.

 Proof Generation